anein/javascript-abstract-types/README.md

 * [Stack](./src/stack.js) - a list of elements that are accessible only from one end of the list.
 * [Queue](./src/queue.js) - a type of list where data are inserted at the end and are removed from the front.
 * [Dictionary](./src/dictionary.js) - a data structure that stores data as key-value paris.
+* [Hashtable](./src/hashtable.js) - a common technique for storing data in such a way that the data can be inserted and retrieved very quickly.